kabartolo/gatsby-theme-carraway-docs/README.md

 gatsby new your-site-name @kabartolo/gatsby-starter-chicago-docs
 ```

-If you just want the data without the components or styling, use the **core starter** to start a docs site from scratch:
+If you just want the data without the components or styling, use the <a href="https://github.com/kabartolo/gatsby-starter-chicago-docs-core">**core starter**</a>to start a docs site from scratch:

 ```
 gatsby new your-site-name @kabartolo/gatsby-starter-chicago-docs-core